PandaVPN is, as its name strongly suggests, a VPN tool that can provide you with peace of mind by protecting your online privacy.

 A quick way to check if your security software is blocking PandaVPN would be to disable it temporarily.

 With that in mind, disable your firewall and check if there’s any improvement.
 Now do the same with your antivirus.

 If PandaVPN still doesn’t work, at least you can rule out your firewall and antivirus as culprits in this scenario.

 4. Use free public DNS

 You can also try switching to public free DNS such as Google’s or Cloudflare’s if you suspect your default one is subject to restrictions.

 Before you change your ISP-assigned DNS, make sure to note it down someplace safe.

-If the new configuration scheme doesn’t work, you’ll need it to revert it to its last-known functioning state.
+If the new configuration scheme doesn’t work, you’ll need to revert it to its last-known functioning state.